Military

 Israel is a parliamentary democracy with an excessively active and unstable multiparty system.
 Relatively small parties, including those primarily supported by Arab Israelis, regularly win Knesset seats.
 England, Germany, Ireland, and Austria have just two major parties.
 Norway, Japan, Denmark and the Czech Republic have three significant parties.
 In New Zealand, Switzerland, and Sweden, that number climbs to four.
 In Israel, eight parties made up the governing coalition of Benjamin Netanyahu in 2012, resulting in the Prime Minister catering to the demands of each coalition partner, simply remain in power.
 Instead of facilitating the effective governance of the country, the system gives rise to governments that pursue the interests of minority population sub-groups with representation in the ruling coalition.

 This situation is complicated by the amazing proclivity of Israeli politicians to leave the party on whose list they were first elected and either remain a single Member of the Knesset, or to combine with a couple of other MKs to form a new parliamentary group.
-At times this process of fragmentation is the result of two pre-existing parties running on a common list in order to meet the 2 percent vote threshold to gain a seat in the Knesset.
+At times this process of fragmentation is the result of two pre-existing parties running on a common list in order to meet the vote threshold to gain a seat in the Knesset.

-The law requires that a party obtain 2 percent of the vote to win Knesset seats (up from the 1.5 percentage requirement for election to the 16th Knesset).
 With about 5 million eligible voters and a roughly 60% turnout rate producing about 3 million ballots cast in recent elections, this means that a party would need to gain about 60,000 votes to get a seat in the Knesset.
 In the 2013 election, the secular centrist Yesh Atid party, founded by former journalist Yair Lapid in 2012, placed second.
 This party calls for rasing the threshold from 2% to 6%, or nearly 200,000 votes.
 If enacted, this proposal would exclude both Arab parties, the Communist party, and two of the four relibious parties, among others.

 Political power in Israel has been contested within the framework of multiparty competition.
 Power has revolved around the system of government by coalition led by one of the two major parties, or in partnership among them.
 From the establishment of Mapai in 1930 until the 1977 Knesset elections, Labor (and its predecessor, Mapai) was the dominant party.
 Labor's defeat in the 1977 Knesset election, however, transformed the dominant party system into a multiparty system dominated by two major parties, Labor and Likud, in which neither was capable of governing except in alliance with smaller parties or, as in 1984 and 1988, in alliance with each other.